 The Old Creamery is host to several theatre events throughout the year.
 Currently, they have Grease, the Broadway smash that inspired the movie, and Miss Nelson Has a Field Day.
 Check out their calendar and see what’s going on!

 Where to Eat

-This is, without a doubt, one of our favorite stops!
+This is, without a doubt, one of our favorite stops in the Amana Colonies Iowa!
 Our kids love their root beer and cream soda, while my husband and I always enjoy trying their craft beers!
 They have a great beer garden and outdoor seating, or if the weather doesn’t permit, sit indoors and watch how they brew your beer!

 Oooh, make sure you don’t miss this!
 Delicious, homemade goodies include fudge, caramels, truffles, and lots of other delights!
 You’ll enjoy your stop in here 🙂